 Valuable items can be locked in the Boatie Blest shed overnight with boats parked on the road or at the harbour, vandalism is very rare.

-Please have your boat at the harbour before 0930.
-The coxes briefing will happen at 0945am on Saturday the 26th.
+Please have your boat on the beach at 1000.
+The coxes briefing will happen at 1030am.
 This will be followed by the Annual Cockenzie vs Port Seton race. you will be expected to have your boat ready to race after the coxes brief.

 Turns in the harbour will be decided once the forecast has been given on the days before.
 These will be announced at the Coxes Brief.

-The Race course will take a similar shape to our 2011/12/ and 13 regatta.
+The Race course will take a similar shape to our 2011/12/13 and 14 regatta.
 This involves a pursuit style race course where both boats start side by side heading in opposite directions, they round their own buoy before passing each other over the start line again.
 They then round the 2nd buoy and finish facing their initial direction at the start line.
 This provides an excellent spectator sport, and very close races.
 The other added attraction is that you only know whether you are winning or not when you pass at the half-way stage.
-The heats may be run out side the harbour with a multiple boat, multiple buoy turn style race. (short sprints)

 Safety –A description of the course and a separate safety notice will be issued to all coxswains on the race day at the safety briefing.
 All teams should note that they will be required to comply with SCRA Rules (measurement rules and Rules of racing).
 Some exceptions will be made due to the specifics of the course.